Summer Camp as Dependent Care: What Every Parent Should Know

 Exploring the Specifics

-The Dependent Care Credit helps you pay for childcare for kids under 13 years old or disabled dependents unable to care for themselves.
-The main caveat is that the supervision must be so you can either go to work or look for a job.
+The Child Dependent Care Credit supports paying child care expenses for children under 13 or disabled dependents who can’t care for themselves.
+The main requirement is that the care must enable you to work or look for a job.

 Tax credits available with Dependent Care Credit include: